Dr. Lawrence Andrew Zola

 Dr. Yahalom is a member of the American Veterinary Medical Association and received her USDA Accreditation in 2010.
 Her professional interests include dermatology and internal medicine.
 Most of her free time is dedicated to her young daughter and baby boy, husband, and three loving cats.

 Judy Pawlusiow – Veterinary Ultrasound and Endoscopy MS, DVM Diplomate ACVIM (Internal Medicine)

 Dr. Judy Pawlusiow received her Doctorate of Veterinary Medicine from Louisiana State University in 1992.
-For 10 years prior to veterinary school, she was a clinical research associate in the field of veterinary respiratory physiology and pharmacology, and continued to actively work in this research area during her four years of veterinary school.
-She then went on to complete her internship and residency in Veterinary Internal Medicine at The Ohio State University in 1995.
+For 10 years prior to veterinary school she was a clinical research associate in the field of veterinary respiratory physiology and pharmacology.
+She continued to actively work in this research area during her four years of veterinary school.
+She completed her internship and residency in Veterinary Internal Medicine at The Ohio State University in 1995.
 In 1996 she completed her specialty veterinary training in internal medicine, passed her board examinations and was awarded the status of Diplomate of the American College of Veterinary Internal Medicine.